-In the Summer of 2019, students will attend one of the four FNP orientations and clinical skills intensives.
+In the Summer of 2019, students will attend one of the six FNP orientations and clinical skills intensives.
 Students have the opportunity to request their preferred group on a first come, first serve basis through the simulation department after the request is sent out during the Spring.

 FNP Orientation Dates: